-Greenwich Hospital will expand its cancer treatment services after the Planning and Zoning Commission of the town approved unanimously a new Smilow Cancer Center on its Perryridge Road campus.
+Greenwich Hospital is expanding its cancer treatment services after the town’s Planning and Zoning Commission unanimously approved a new Smilow Cancer Center on its Perryridge Road campus in 2025.

-The center will be constructed in partnership with Yale New Haven Health and be an extension of Smilow Cancer Hospital and Yale Cancer Center, recognized as a national leader and the sole National Cancer Institute-designated Comprehensive Cancer Center in Connecticut.
+The center is being constructed in partnership with Yale New Haven Health and be an extension of Smilow Cancer Hospital and Yale Cancer Center, recognized as a national leader and the sole National Cancer Institute-designated Comprehensive Cancer Center in Connecticut.

 Years in development, the project aims to bring advanced oncology services directly to Greenwich residents, eliminating the need for patients to travel to other cities for specialized treatment.